FaFa-02/BSc-CS-Final-Year-Project/Diary.md

 27/12/2023 (past entry)
 Code Progress

 Completed implementation of Ridge Regression into python program using the matrix form of the algorithm when fitting the model to get optimal coefficients.
-Created corresponding TDD test for the Ridge Regression class and did basic refactoring after implementation was fininshed.
-In the future I plan on revisiting this class and creating further test in order to implement proper input sanitisation and exception handling.
-Next I plan on writing a proof of concept program that runs on a smaller dataset to test its effectivness and see weather it works or not.
+Created corresponding TDD test for the Ridge Regression class and did basic refactoring after implementation was finished.
+In the future I plan on returning to  this class and creating further tests in order to implement proper input sanitisation and exception handling.
+Next, I plan on writing a proof-of-concept program that runs on a smaller dataset to test its effectiveness and see whether it works or not.

+27/12/2023 (past entry)
+Proof of Concept Progress

+I have created a simple proof of concept (POC) program that demonstrates Ridge Regression working on a simple dataset.
+I have written the code that fits the training set and predicts the test set.
+I also added a matplotlib graph in my code that plots the different features against each other and shows the difference between the real test set samples and the predicted test set values.
+New sections have also been added to the report describing the general importance of a POC program, how it was implemented using code, the visualisation of the data and results, and a reflection on the outcome.